BilalM04/MultiAI/README.md

 - **LangChain:**
   - **LangChain Core:** Manages LLMs and tool interactions.
   - **LangChain Agents:** Used for `ZERO_SHOT_REACT_DESCRIPTION` agents with web search tools.
-  - **LangChain Community Tools:** Integrates DuckDuckGo for real-time web searches.
+  - **LangChain Community Tools:** Integrates DuckDuckGo and Wikipedia for real-time web searches.
   - **LangChain Document Loaders:** Loads and processes PDF, TXT, and Markdown files.
   - **LangChain VectorStores:** FAISS is used for document embedding and retrieval.